(FAQs below article at bottom of page)

 PREVENTION OF INFECTION

-The use of the human measles virus to vaccinate against canine distemper is largely passé nowadays.
+The use of the human measles virus to vaccinate against canine distemper is passé nowadays.
 Immunity obtained this way does not last as long and is not as successful as that obtained with a modified live or recombinant distemper vaccine.

-THE NEUROLOGIC PHASE
+MORE ABOUT THE NEUROLOGIC PHASE

 Classically, the neurologic phase of distemper occurs 1-3 weeks after the resolution of the mucosal phase but can potentially occur months afterwards.
 Sometimes the mucosal phase is so minor that is not noticed, as might occur in a dog that is older or has received some vaccines but not enough for full protection.
 For these dogs the neurologic phase seems to come out of no where.
 Often a dog can survive even a severe mucosal phase but the development of a neurologic phase is a more serious blow to the dog's recoverability.

-A wide variety of neurologic signs are possible: twitching, seizures, neck pain, vestibular signs, neck pain and muscle rigidity have all been described.
+A wide variety of neurologic signs are possible: twitching, seizures, partial paralysis, neck pain, vestibular signs, neck pain and muscle rigidity have all been described.
 A classic type of seizure is called the "chewing gum fit" as described above and often the appearance of this type of seizure clenches the diagnosis of distemper if there was any question before.
 Neurologic signs tend to be progressive, getting more severe and more frequent, but if in some patients they seem to arrest and become permanent at a certain level.
 For some dogs this might mean a muscle tic.
 For others, seizures or other symptoms that can be controlled or palliated with medications.
 If symptom progression stops, hopefully the symptoms the dog is left with will leave enough room for good life quality and euthanasia will not be necessary.

 Whether or not the virus is able to penetrate the central nervous system seems to depend on the dog's ability to make antibodies against the outer envelope of the virus.
 Dogs that mostly make antibodies against the core proteins of the virus are not able to keep the virus out of their nervous systems.
 However, what happens once the virus reaches the nervous system depends on the strain of the virus as well as the host's immunological ability at the time of the infection.
 Not all dogs with nervous system infection experience nervous system symptoms.
 There is currently no way to predict which dogs will develop symptoms and which ones will not.